 All privacy claims must be submitted directly by the complaining individual or their legal representative.
 In investigating the matter, we will share the claim with the uploading user and ask for further information.
 If you fail to provide certain required or requested information, we may deny your claim.

-If you have obtained a court order with respect to the alleged violation, please attach it to your submission.
+If you have obtained a court order with respect to the alleged violation, we may ask that you provide the court order in support of your claim.

 What constitutes a privacy violation?